-This Cinnamon Whipped Cream will take your holiday dessert to the next level!
-Using just four simple ingredients, this easy whipped cream will put a homemade touch on your favorite desserts–from pumpkin pie to apple pie and everything in between!
+This Cinnamon Whipped Cream will take your holiday desserts to the next level!
+Using just four simple ingredients, this easy whipped cream will put a homemade touch on your favorite desserts–like this amazing pumpkin pie, this pecan pie, and these baked apples !
 The best part is, it takes less than 10 minutes to whip it up!

 I love the stuff in the tub as much as the next person, but making your own whipped cream is such a great way to add a homemade touch to your desserts!
 This cinnamon whipped cream just makes it extra special!